espressif/esp-idf/docs/en/hw-reference/esp32/get-started-devkitc-v2.rst

 Before powering up your ESP32-DevKitC V2, please make sure that the board is in good condition with no obvious signs of damage.

-After that, proceed to :doc:`index`, where Section :ref:`get-started-step-by-step` will quickly help you set up the development environment and then flash an example project onto your board.
+After that, proceed to :doc:`../../get-started/index`, where Section :ref:`get-started-step-by-step` will quickly help you set up the development environment and then flash an example project onto your board.

 Related Documents